- 1. What’s the Average Insurance Settlement for Neck and Back Injuries?

 2. Your Need for Ongoing Medical Care

 After a car crash, you may need to see specialists, surgeons, and physical therapists.
-You may even need help with basic needs, like using the bathroom and getting dressed.
-You may need:
+You might even need help with basic needs, like using the bathroom and getting dressed.
+Your medical expenses could include:

 - Diagnostic studies, like MRIs, CT scans, and EMGs